How to use clicker training to teach your dog

 If you’re starting to train your pup and have been searching the web for ways to encourage good dog behavior, you’re in the right place.
 You can try a method called clicker training at home without the help of a trainer.

-“Clicker training is a commonly used positive reinforcement training method in which a desired behavior is ‘marked’ with a click followed by a reward,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“Clicker training is a commonly used positive reinforcement training method in which a desired behavior is ‘marked’ with a click followed by a reward,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 How to clicker train a dog

 Puppies generally start clicker training when they’re 12 weeks old, although they can start earlier or later, Dr. McCullough says.
 Clicker training uses markers, aka a sound or visual signal your dog recognizes, to let your pup know when it’s time to do the desired action.
 In most cases, it's the click sound of a hand-held clicker.